Zhangzhiyan1030/Zhangzhiyan1030.github.io/_pages/publications.md

 ---
 layout: page
-permalink: /Reward/
+permalink: /Publication/
-title: Reward
+title: Publication
-description: The only thing that I know is I know nothing!
+description: Advancing with passion and perseverance on the academic journey!
 nav: true
 nav_order: 1
 ---